IndaPlus24/Rustoholics-Instructions/task-09-isa/README.md

 ## Assembly Language Design

-MIPS?
-What is this, 1985?
-Time for an upgrade.
+RISC-V is sooo last week.
 We'll make our own assembly language with blackjack and... cool instructions!

-Your language must be an 32-bit assembly language with 16-bit instructions.
-See the [MIPS reference sheet](https://www.kth.se/social/files/563c63c9f276547044e8695f/mips-ref-sheet.pdf) and take inspiration from the MIPS 32-bit instruction encoding.
+Your assembly language should use 16-bit instructions.
+See the [RISC-V instruction sheet](../task-08-assembly/riscv-instruction-sheet.pdf) and take inspiration from the RISC-V 32-bit instruction encoding.
 Your instruction encoding determines:

 | **Code**                    | **Size and Flexibility**                                                                                                                   |
 | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |